 What else changed in v1.8.1?

-Beyond the image features, v1.8.1 includes important bug fixes and standards compliance work:
+Beyond the image features, v1.8.1 includes important bug fixes and standards compliance work.
+These changes improve portability and maintenance:

 The entire codebase was audited against the Anthropic Skill Creator Standards.
 All 19 skills pass YAML frontmatter validation, stay under 500 lines, follow progressive disclosure, and include proper error handling.
 Overall compliance score: 88/100.